This installation guide will cover the following procedures:

 Step 2: Remove all 7 Phillips head screws from the motherboard and remove the motherboard from the shell.

-Step 3: Locate and trim the legs of the capacitors and the 7805 regulator on the back side of the SNES Jr. motherboard near the AV Multi Out port.
+Step 3: Locate and trim the legs of the capacitors on the back side of the SNES Jr. motherboard near the AV Multi Out port.

-Step 4: Place the SNES RGB Bypass + Dejitter mod onto the pins of the AV Multi Out as shown in the photo below.
+Step 4: Place the SNES RGB Bypass mod onto the pins of the AV Multi Out and solder it in place as shown in the photo below.

-Step 7: Solder you Csync, R, G, and B wires to the corresponding pads on the RGB Bypass + Dejitter Board.
+Step 7: Solder you Csync, R, G, and B wires to the corresponding pads on the RGB Bypass board.

-Step 10: Solder wires to the Y and C pads on the RGB Bypass + Dejitter Board.
+Step 8: Solder wires to the Y and C pads on the RGB Bypass board.